idavis/idavis.github.io/_posts/2019-08-30-building-tensorflow-object-detection-samples.md

 # Introduction

 Installing TensorFlow for Jetson devices seems very straightforward to start.
-The [Jetson Zoo] lists the packages to install and you're off to go.
+The [Jetson Zoo] lists the packages needed to install TensorFlow and you're off to go.
+This works fine if you you install and run everything on the host.
+If you want to run TensorFlow in a container, then we need to dig deeper.
 Before going into details, we should look at the image sizes so that there is no shock later.

 Installing TensorFlow in a container requires a ton of space.
 Depending on what dependencies you bring on, your final base images will be `2.9 GiB` to `7.0 GiB`.
 The compiled TensorFlow `.so` file is massive.
 The TensorFlow built by NVIDIA is linked against `cublas`, `cudart`, `cufft`, `curand`, `cusolver`, `cusparse`, `cuDNN`, and `TensorRT`.
 If you don't leverage `cuDNN` or `TensorRT`, that can save gigabytes off of your images.
 A little visual aid might help: